sambacha/hardhat-spark/docs/tutorial/basic.md

 const A = m.contract('A');
 ```

-This function is "binding" our solidity contract named `A` to our `ModuleBuilder` object, and it will return instance of
+This function is "binding" our solidity contract named `A` to our `ModuleBuilder` object, and it will return deployed of
 ContractBinding.

 ### Event definition